TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 <h3>Examples</h3>

 <h5>Increasing Points</h5>
-We are increasing the current progression value for the planet `Utao` by `1000` points.
+This code will increase the current progression value for the planet Utao by 1000 points.

 ```Lua
 local campaignModule = require(17541574273)